NVSL/Linuxduino/README.md

 __CURRENT__
 * Currently working on testing all the javascript functions.
-* Testing pthreads with emscripten -Critical-.
+* Testing pthreads with emscripten -Critical!-.
+* Add Linuxduino.js to npm after tests.

 __TODO__
 * Write documentation / tutorials.